Hunston Convent and Chichester Free School

 “I Carried You”, Chichester Carmel, September 2008

-A local Catholic, Geoff Breeze, undertook a brief history of the Chichester Carmel and its convent at Hunston.
-It was based on authoritative documents and conversations with the generation of nuns which lived at Hunston and had in the end to leave it.
+A local Catholic, Geoff Breeze, undertook a short history of the Chichester Carmel and its convent at Hunston.
+Mr Breeze’s work was done for his local parish, St Richard’s in Chichester.
+It was based on authoritative documents (including, I think, I carried you…, see above) and conversations with the generation of nuns which lived at Hunston and had in the end to leave it.
 Here it is:

 Hunston Convent plan,